 - Dietary fiber.

+Vegan yeast contains zinc—a key mineral for metabolism—and choline, which improves liver and muscle-health.
 It also fights fatigue, inflammation, oxidative stress, and boosts white blood cell count and post-workout recovery.

 One report found that “athletes who consumed yeast products with beta-glucan experienced less post-workout fatigue and better moods than those who didn’t.”